Layla Kayleigh

 Layla Kayleigh is a British-American television personality.
 She used to host The Feed segment of G4's Attack of the Show! and co-hosted MTV's America's Best Dance Crew where she was the backstage correspondent.
-She also hosted the MTV reunion shows such as Teen Mom and Teen Wolf.
-She has been featured in several magazines including Maxim magazine to promote her projects and the shows she was hosting.
+She also hosted MTV reunions for shows such as Teen Mom and Teen Wolf.
+She has been featured in several magazines including Maxim magazine to promote her projects and shows.

-Layla was voted as one of the most beautiful women in the world by Askmen.com and their readers.

-Early life
+Personal life

-Kayleigh lived in west London.
-Her birth name is Zara, but she urged her parents to call her by her middle name Layla after the Derek and the Dominos song.
+Kayleigh lived in West London.
+Her birth name is Zara, but she urged her parents to call her by her middle name, Layla, after the Derek and the Dominos song.
 When Kayleigh was 12, her single mother travelled to America in a bid to get US citizenship for them, but Layla Kayleigh opted to stay behind.
 She "never told a soul" about being alone for fear that social services would come for her.

-Layla attended St.Marylebone school for girls, a Christian school based in Bakers Street.
+Layla attended St.Marylebone School, a Christian school near Baker Street.